star-39/moe-sticker-bot/README.md

 ```
 docker run -dt ghcr.io/star-39/moe-sticker-bot /moe-sticker-bot --bot_token="..."
 ```
-If you are on ARM64(AArch64) arch, use `aarch64` tag.
+If you are on ARM64 machine, use `aarch64` tag.

-To deploy all features - including database/webapp/emoji, please use kubernetes or podman with a yaml deployment file.
+To deploy all features - including database/webapp/emoji, you can use kubernetes or podman.

 See a real world deployment example on [deployments/kubernetes_msb.yaml](https://github.com/star-39/moe-sticker-bot/blob/master/deployments/kubernetes_msb.yaml).